“Unleash the child’s potential and transform him in the world.” Dr. Maria Montessori

 - Connect and contribute to their family, community and humanity

 The three-to-six year old is a very active learner.
-The Montessori classroom environment is designed to engage young children in purposeful exploration and discovery.
+The Montessori classroom environment has been called a “laboratory for learning,” designed around principles of child development to engage young children in purposeful exploration and discovery.

 Children work at their own pace using beautiful, research-based materials and lessons that inspire interest and encourage appreciation of beauty and order.
 Students are given individual presentations on the materials and are free to choose from a wide choice of activities.

 All of these activities the lay the foundation of academic learning to come.
 Our faculty closely observe each child’s level of readiness for the next lesson and guide him or her through the comprehensive Montessori curriculum.
 Children also engage in daily group experiences in order to build community and to develop their social skills.
 Most importantly, children in the primary community develop a love of their school community and a love of learning, finding peaceful joy in their pursuit of knowledge.

 Research shows that children with a Montessori primary education outperform their traditional school peers in reading and math and demonstrate higher levels of “executive skills” (independence, problem-solving, critical thinking, etc.) that lead to future academic and social success.
 Learn more about Montessori outcomes.

 - Mornings for children under the age of through 4-1/2 years (8:00 a.m. to 11:45 a.m.)